 Carefully evaluate grass areas.
 Over time, grass areas may perform poorly because of excessive shade and/or tree roots or poor sprinkler coverage.
 Consider replacing the grass with less thirsty plants.
 Check sprinkler coverage, and move or add sprinklers as needed.
 Grass planted in narrow areas are difficult to irrigate and can lead to excessive water bills and irrigation run-off.

 Use mulch.
-EBMUD recommends at 3 to 6 inches of mulch to maintain moisture in the soil, suppress weeds, protect the irrigation system from the sun, and give the garden a finished look.
+EBMUD recommends 3 inches of mulch to maintain moisture in the soil, suppress weeds, protect the irrigation system from the sun, and give the garden a finished look.
 Organic mulch (wood bark or compost) will also amend the soil as it decomposes.
 Never apply mulch right up against the main stem or trunk of a plant.

 Get more tips on lawn watering, aeration, fertilization, mowing, and disease and weed control from the local UC Extension Office.